The Magic of Heart-Centered Living

 “God, lead me in truth today.”

-Your spirit will know.
+Your spirit will recognize what is true.

 You align by coming home to who you are.